-The West Mulgrave Falls hike is considered fairly difficult, both in terms of navigation and physical difficulty.
-You’ll definitely need to have some bush experience and a decent level of fitness to reach the waterfall.
+The West Mulgrave Falls hike is considered difficult, both in terms of navigation and physical effort.
+You'll definitely need to have bush experience and a decent level of fitness to reach this waterfall.

 The track is overgrown in sections and is more of a general "route" than a worn hiking trail.
 However, there are well-marked pink and orange ribbons on the trees that are an essential navigation tool.
 My advice is to download this blog post for offline use (there is no reception on the track) or download the GPX file below to supplement the ribbons for navigation.

-Below I’ll detail a route based on experience on the West Mulgrave Falls hike.
-This might prove helpful for you to complete the walk safely.
+Below I'll detail a route based on experience on the West Mulgrave Falls hike.
+This might prove to be a helpful aid for you to complete the walk safely.

 First Section: Flat But Tricky to Navigate